Mrs Gamble and our school team went along to compete in the Gymnastics challenge...

 We have an excellent programme of study, which supports our pupils in learning about the key values from Reception to Year 6.
 Children engage in challenging, reflective and exciting activities in formal lessons with their class teacher.
 This teaching forms part of the core curriculum for each year group.
 More details can be found on your child’s year group page under ‘curriculum maps.’

-The values are also taught explicitly in weekly, whole school assemblies alongside our PSHE programmes of study.
-The themes give pupils opportunities to listen, absorb and reflect on our British Values as a community.
+The values are also taught explicitly in weekly, whole school assemblies alongside our PSHE programmes of study and through our 'picture news' assemblies.
+The themes and current affairs give pupils opportunities to listen, absorb and reflect and share opinions on on our British Values as a community.

 Here are some examples of how we promote and ‘live’ and promote British Values at Newcroft: